neoforged/governance/core.md

 The Council has at all times an odd number of active members, such that stalemates are not possible when making decisions.
 The members of the Council are decided by an annual internal vote to ensure fairness and cycling of council members over time.
 Details on the Steering Council voting process can be found at [/steering-council-voting.md](/steering-council-voting.md).

 A member may choose to become inactive and appoint another Project team member in their place until they return.
-If a Steering Council member is not able to be reached and there is an important time-sensitive Steering Council vote that needs to be performed, an emergency Steering Council election will be held with details in [/steering-council-voting.md](/steering-council-voting.md).
+If a Steering Council member is not able to be reached and there is an important time-sensitive Steering Council vote that needs to be performed, an emergency Steering Council election will be held in accordance with [/steering-council-voting.md](/steering-council-voting.md).
 The newly elected member(s) will now act as the Council member in question until their return or their term expires.

 The Council will act as representatives for the Project to the community and to any external entity.
 They will essentially act as a figurehead and a middleman to facilitate communication.